olavvatne/Foodie/README.md

 *Form Controls*

 There a three different forms for this webpage.
-A recipe, group and account registration form.
+A recipe, group and an account registration form.
 All forms contain validation functionality, and displays the errors either when attempting to submit or when a form element loses it's focus.
 The latter approch offer a more instant form of feedback to the user.